Key Personnel

 Director, Patient Safety & Quality

-Dr. Horowitz is a Senior Associate Scientist / Clinical Psychologist at the National Institute of Mental Health Intramural Research Program at the National Institutes of Health.
-She serves as a senior attending with a specialty in pediatric psychology on the Psychiatry Consultation Liaison Service in the Hatfield Clinical Research Center at NIH.
-As a Principal Investigator in the Intramural Program at NIMH, her research focuses on suicide prevention strategies in medical settings (www.nimh.nih.gov/ASQ)
+Dr. Horowitz is a Senior Associate Scientist / Clinical Psychologist in the National Institute of Mental Health (NIMH) Intramural Research Program at the National Institutes of Health.
+She serves as a senior attending with a specialty in pediatric psychology on the Psychiatry Consultation Liaison Service.
+She is also a Principal Investigator focusing on suicide prevention strategies in medical settings (www.nimh.nih.gov/ASQ)

 301-435-6052